EXPLORE THE AREA

 This 20 min return walk on the Central Plateau is board-walked and wheelchair accessible.

-We like to visit Pine Lake after a trip to Liffey Falls via the Upper Falls track.
+We like to visit Pine Lake after waking Liffey Falls via the Upper Falls track.

 MORE ADVENTURES